Another Fun Trip with GO London: Two Days of Hiking in Snowdonia

 While there is no known link to speleology, this good man chose to spend the best of his last four years in the cave on top of Moel Yr Ogof, before he died of exhaustion at the age of 61 in the Year of God 1415.
 An obvious explanation for his affinity to the cave could be that it has his name written on it.
 Literally: “Owain Glyndŵr’s Cave.”

-MIST, DRIZZLE, STRONG WINDS
+MIST, DRIZZLE, AND STRONG WINDS ON OUR GO LONDON HIKE

 There was a fair bit of mist, drizzle, and at times very strong winds.
 The temperatures at the higher elevations were around 12C.
-At times the path was extremely slippery.
+Occasionally the path was extremely slippery.
 Every other minute someone else within the group would land on their bottom with a loud ‘swoosh/damn’.
 The scrambling sections would have been very short and easy in normal weather conditions but required full attention in the situation at hand.

 CLIMBING JOKE